deniziskender/Spring-Boot/me-api/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'com.example.me-api' is invalid and this project uses 'com.example.me' instead.
+* The original package name 'com.example.meapi-api' is invalid and this project uses 'com.example.meapi' instead.

 # Getting Started